 Board of Directors

-I have fifteen years of experience as an educator specializing in the area of literacy.
-I taught English and English as a second language (ESL) for seven years at the high school level.
-I then went on to earn my Master’s degree from UW Madison in Library and Information Studies.
-I continued my career for the next six years as a K-5 school librarian, bilingual teacher leader, and instructional coach for Dual Language and ESL programs in the Madison area.
-I have also served the Verona Area School District (VASD) as their Continuous Improvement and Title I Coordinator.
-Throughout my years of educational experience, I have grown in my understanding of effective literacy programming to serve our diverse Madison area.
-This fall I will continue this professional journey as a Curriculum and Learning Specialist at a VASD elementary school.
+I have fifteen years of experience as a professional educator specializing in the area of literacy.
+I began my life as an educator teaching high school English, English as a second language (ESL), and Spanish for heritage speakers.
+I went on to earn my Master’s degree from UW Madison.
+I continued my career in the Madison area as a K-5 school librarian, bilingual teacher leader, and instructional coach for elementary Dual Language and ESL programs.
+I then served the Verona Area School District (VASD) in a district-wide leadership role as their Continuous Improvement and Title I Coordinator.
+My professional journey continues in my current role as an elementary Curriculum and Learning Specialist.

-Madison Reading Project’s mission is one I am completely dedicated to.
+I am completely dedicated to Madison Reading Project’s mission.
 Both my personal and professional experiences have led me to recognize the importance of providing children with culturally and linguistically sustaining books.
-Access to these books foster the belief within all children, particularly those who are members of Madison's historically marginalized communities, that they belong in every room today and tomorrow.
-Madison Reading Project also offers high quality literary programming that gives children opportunities to develop the literacy skills needed to thrive both academically and professionally.
+Access to these books foster the belief within all children that they belong in every room today and tomorrow.
+Madison Reading Project gives children opportunities to develop the literacy skills needed to thrive academically, personally, and professionally.

 I am a lifelong Madison area resident and have chosen to raise my family here, as well.
 Currently, I live in Verona with my husband and our teenage son.
 I went to High School in Monona, college at UW Madison and have been growing my career as a Private Banker for Park Bank in Madison for nearly 12 years.
 I love my community bank and appreciate their dedication to our clients and focus on giving back to the community in which they do business.
 I've always loved volunteering for groups that I find meaningful.
 Some of my favorite organizations include, Luke House, Empty Stocking Club, the Ronald McDonald House, Garding Against Cancer, and I'm also currently a Board Member with the Fitchburg Chamber Visitor and Business Bureau.